Service Innovation as a tool to transform SMEs & deliver responsible growth

 The third phase aims at structuring the service model in order to allow operational deployment with a minimum of risks.

-The Nekoe team is composed of five employees.
+The Nekoé team is composed of 5 employees.

-The cluster works with fifteen external experts and group fifty members.
+The association works with 15 external experts and group 50 members.

 Evidence of success